PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    .. _`Write the Docs`: https://www.writethedocs.org/
    .. _guide: https://www.writethedocs.org/

-Math can typically be written using LaTeX_ commands.
+Displayed math may be created using the :rst:dir:`math` :term:`directive` using LaTeX_ syntax.

 .. code-block:: rst